/

 Shared AI credits for teams

-On a Team plan, everyone now draws AI credits from one shared pool instead of each person tracking their own.
-The owner can buy extra credit packs or turn on automatic top-ups for the team, and promote a teammate to help with billing and invites.
+On a Team plan everyone draws credits from one shared pool.
+The owner buys extra packs or turns on automatic top-ups, and can promote a teammate to help with billing and invites.

 Brand and UI logos in your editor

-Search for a brand or UI logo and drop the SVG straight into your project from the CLI and MCP tools, without leaving your editor to hunt one down.
+Search for a brand or UI logo and drop the SVG straight into your project from the CLI and the MCP tools.

-The blog has a cleaner listing with live video covers, article pages that match the rest of the site, and a launch post for each recent release.
+The blog has a cleaner listing with live video covers, and pages that match the site.

-Improved Signing in now uses a branded 21st dialog instead of a generic pop-up.
+Signing in uses a branded 21st dialog instead of a generic pop-up.

-Improved The pricing comparison table's plan header now stays pinned at the top as you scroll through the feature list.
+The pricing table's plan header stays pinned as you scroll the feature list.

-Improved Inviting teammates by email now shows each address as a removable chip as you type.
+Inviting teammates by email shows each address as a removable chip.

 21st Bento: Your Profile, Reimagined